Cluster Creator Kit Script Reference

 When a PlayerScript is deleted, the camera settings and button display settings configured by the PlayerScript will be reset.

-As PlayerScript is a beta feature, the behavior when PlayerScript is deleted may be changed in the future.
+The behavior when PlayerScript is deleted may be changed in the future.

 Type Declaration Files